sidusnare/RubySiteTester/README.md

 *   Optionally, a string containing validating pattern to discern an empty response from a valid response (such as a sites copyright line, or title line)
 *   Optionally, a list of numbers of valid response codes, defaults to [ 200, 301, 302, 304, 206 ]
 *   Optionally, a list of numbers of invalid response codes, defaults to anything not in the valid list.
+*   Optionally, a string containing the path, defaults to '/'
 *   Optionally, a number of maximum concurrent tests to run
 *   Optionally, a number containing the port to connect to
 *   Optionally, a boolean value for whether or not to use HTTPS